On quantifying the spin angular momentum density of light: The SAM current density of plane waves

-Our approach is purely classical and rather elementary, using only the Lorentz force and Maxwell's equations.
-This microscopic approach \cite {zheng2015electrical} has proved useful in the past.
-To illustrate the validity of our approach, we first derive the expression for radiation pressure on an isotropic slab exerted by a normally incident linearly polarized plane wave.
-Having established the viability of our method, we then calculate the areal torque density on a wavelplate exerted by a normally incident elliptically polarized plane wave.
-The resulting expression for the torque density is our key result.
+We consider the torque exerted by a normally incident elliptically polarized plane wave on a waveplate.
+Our approach is purely classical, using only the Lorentz force and Maxwell's equations.
+Such a microscopic approach \cite {zheng2015electrical} has proved useful in the past.
+To illustrate the validity of our approach, we first calculate the radiation pressure - stress - on an isotropic lossless slab exerted by a normally incident linearly polarized plane wave.
+The resulting expression for the stress in terms of the external fields gives the linear momentum current density of light, indicating the viability of this approach.
+We next calculate the areal torque density - couple stress - on a waveplate exerted by a normally incident elliptically polarized plane wave.
+The resulting expression for the couple stress in terms of the external fields gives the SAM density of light.
+This is our key result.

+For simplicity and ready accessibility, we use the full time-dependent expressions for the fields.
+We include internal reflections in our model, without which our results would not hold.

-\section{Radiation Pressure}
+\subsection{Radiation Pressure}

-We consider an illuminated isotropic slab in vacuum, infinite in the $x$ and $y$ directions, with thickness $d$ in the $z$ direction.
+We consider an illuminated isotropic lossless slab in vacuum, infinite in the $x$ and $y$ directions, with thickness $d$ in the $z$ direction.
 The electric field of the incident light has the form